Entrepreneurship for the Developing World

 In the political sphere, protecting economic freedom creates a climate within which entrepreneurship can flourish.
 Corruption, excessive and byzantine regulation, and weak enforcement of laws and contracts discourage people from devoting time and energy to starting and growing business enterprises, especially poor people who lack the material resources to navigate a complex system rigged in favor of established insiders.

 Countries with a political climate more favorable to entrepreneurship tend to enjoy stronger economies.
 Two indicators of business environment are number of days necessary to start a business (to complete paperwork) and the percentage of average per capita income required to start a business (to pay licensing and permit fees).
-According to figures from the World Bank’s annual report, World Development Indicators, wealthy nations such as Australia (2 days, 0.7%) and Singapore (3 days, 0.7%) top the list, while less developed nations such as Zimbabwe (90 days, 183%) and Haiti (105 days, 212%) lag behind.
+According to figures from the World Bank’s annual report, World Development Indicators, wealthy nations such as Canada (2 days, 0.4%), Ireland (3 days, 0.2%) and New Zealand (1 day, 0.3%) top the list, while less developed nations such as Haiti (12 days, 200.2%), South Sudan (12 days, 305.0%) and Venezuela (20 days, 351.6%) lag behind.

 Entrepreneurship, Microfinance and SMEs